 The Alternative Breaks program continues to grow each year, offering more trips and more opportunities for service!
-In past years, trips have included Animal Wellness in Utah, hunger & homelessness in L.A., California, women's education in Trinidad, and community development in Jamaica.
+In past years, trips have included Animal Wellness in Utah, hunger & homelessness in Los Angeles, California, women's education in Trinidad, and community development in Jamaica.

 Apply early if you are interested!
-Visit the Service Leadership & Student Engagement Office website for more information: www.uwyo.edu/union/slce/service/ab.html
+Visit the Service Leadership & Student Engagement Office website for more information: www.uwyo.edu/csil/community-engagement-and-service/slce/service/ab.html